This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 In fact, we’d say that the 655 competes with exhaust fans that have much higher price tags and that it is a solid option for anyone, regardless of budget.
-In the package you get a 70 CFM fan, alongside a 1300-watt heating element and LED light source.
+The 70 CFM fan comes with a 1300-watt heating element and LED light source.

 Broan recommends that the 655 should be used with bathrooms up to 65 square feet in size.
 When you’re inside this range the device performs flawlessly, but the relatively low CFM value means that it might struggle in larger spaces.

 The 655 has a noise rating of 4.0 sones, which is admittedly quite high.
 However, this has to be expected from a budget device, and it’s definitely not high enough to be super annoying.

 If you’re looking for a reliable exhaust fan heater and light that isn’t going to break the bank, then we’d recommend taking a look at the Broan 655.

 - Affordable – great features and performance at a low price.